-All patients with a diagnosis of AP will be systematically screened in each centre by investigators helped by a clinical research technician (CRT).
-This screening will start in the emergency department and will be performed in all medical departments receiving 75-year-old and above patients with AP (including geriatrics, infectious disease, pulmonology, internal medicine, intensive care departments).
+All patients with diagnosis of AP will be systematically screened in each centre by investigators helped by a clinical research technician (CRT).
+This screening will start in the emergency department and will be performed in all medical departments receiving AP patients aged 75 and over (including geriatrics, infectious disease, pulmonology, internal medicine, intensive care departments).
 If the patient meets the eligibility criteria, the investigating physician will present the study to him/her or to his/her surrogate.
 The patient will be included after written consent (or consent of the surrogate if the patient is unable to receive and understand the information).
 An ECG and blood sample will be taken as soon as possible after inclusion (within 12 hours of inclusion) and before the first dose of treatment.
-Microbiological samples will be taken at the discretion of the clinician, in accordance with current guidelines (figure 1). ßu

-Patients will be randomised within 72 hours following o AP diagnosis to either the study group (aspirin) or the control group (placebo).
-Randomisation will be performed online by the investigator using the secure se CleanWeb platform.
-Allocation will be based on a minimisation algorithm with a 1:1 ratio and an alea of 20%, and stratified on centre, age ( $<85/\geq85$ ), history of CV events $\underline{\sigma}$ tex (yes/no) and Pneumonia Severity Index (≤4/>4).
-Treatment (aspirin or placebo) should be started as soon as possible after randomisation, at most within 12 hours $\overline{\mathbf{a}}$ data after randomisation, that is, within 84 hours following AP diagnosis.
+Microbiological samples will be taken at the discretion of the clinician, in accordance with current guidelines [24].
+Patients will be randomised within 72 hours following AP diagnosis to either the study group (aspirin) or the control group (placebo).
+Randomisation will be performed online by the investigator using the secure CleanWeb platform.
+Allocation will be based on minimisation algorithm with a 1:1 ratio and an alea of 20%, and stratified on centre, age ($< 85 / \ge 85$), prior history of cardiovascular events (yes/no), and Pneumonia Severity Index ($\leq 4 /> 4$) [25].
+Treatment (aspirin or placebo) should be started as soon as possible after randomisation, at most within 12 hours after randomisation, i.e. within 84 hours following AP diagnosis.

-Patients will receive 100 mg of aspirin or placebo orally (tablet), according to the randomisation arm, one daily (or intravenous during hospitalisation if the oral route is impossible) for 90 days.
+Patients will receive 100 mg of acetylsalicylic acid or placebo orally (tablet), according to the randomisation arm, one daily (or intravenous during hospitalisation if the oral route is impossible) for 90 days.